subhadip001/ai-chatbot/workbook.md

             - Generate a unique Room Id
             - Store the Room Id in Redis
         - Join Chat Room
-            - Get Room Id from the user
+            - Get Room Id from the user or the URL
             - Check if the Room Id exists in Redis
         - Send Message
             - Store the message in Redis